0xCator/Bracelet-SE2/README.md

  $ node ./borkerSubscriber/mqtt.js # start the subscriber
 ```

-Make sure that you have [Mosquitto](https://mosquitto.org/download/)
+Make sure that you have [Mosquitto](https://mosquitto.org/download/) installed.